-An overview of theories and research in various schools of non-analytic counseling including: Person Centered, Gestalt and Cognitive Therapy.
+An overview of theories and research in various schools of non-analytic counseling including: Person-Centered, Gestalt and Cognitive Therapy.
 Emphasis on understanding the individual in the context of his or her experiences and particular environment.
 An understanding of the goals and methods applied to the client or student by various non-analytic schools of counseling.
 This course will examine patterns of individual and social development, both typical and atypical, with an emphasis on how individual development and sociocultural contexts interact.
+Note: For students admitted in fall, 2012 and thereafter, this course is replaced by CNSL 643 for the School Counseling Program, and by CNSL 648 for the Mental Health Counseling Program.
 3 credits.